avsarcs/TOYS/Deliverable 2 - 1st Iteration/Non-Function Requirements.md

 Whenever a new tour request is sent, the new tour request should display on the Tours page within at most 1 minute.

-Whenever a new Guide fills the registration form and hence applies for entrance into the system, Advisor page on accepting or rejecting new guides should display this new application within at most 1 minute.
+Whenever a new Guide fills the registration form and hence applies for entrance into the system, Coordinator page on accepting or rejecting new guides should display this new application within at most 1 minute.

 Whenever an Advisor changes the status of a Tour e.g. from "Awaiting Confirmation" to "Accepted" or "Rejected", this status change should be reflected on the Tour page within at most 10 seconds.
 Thereby, the time window for another Advisor to send a conflicting status change to the system should be shortened.